ZeissS/velrok.github.io/source/_posts/2013-04-29-moving-the-counter-into-the-foreach-loop.markdown

 ```

+Python comes with this nice `for i in list` formulation, so taking care of a counter seperatly seamed wrong.

 ----
 update

-Big thanks to bla for pointing me to ´enumerate`
+Big thanks to [Rafa Rodríguez](https://plus.google.com/108719046880594833475/posts) for pointing me to ´enumerate`

 ``` python
 stuff = ["some thing", "some thing else"]